jsapede/ohmigo-ha-pelletstove/README.md

 # Material

 The main equipement needed is a Ohmigo "[Ohm on Wifi](https://www.ohmigo.io/en/product-page/ohmigo-ohm-on-wifi)" witch has a specific firmware version including Homeassistant communication by mqtt.
 The ohmigo generates a resistive value according to a resistance setting in its UI.
-Ohmigo will replace the WTS.
+Ohmigo will replace the WTI.

 A deported wireless zigbee / bluettooth temperature sensor (i use [xiaomi bluetooth](https://fr.aliexpress.com/item/1005006750142144.html) [converted to zigbee](https://smarthomescene.com/guides/convert-xiaomi-lywsd03mmc-from-bluetooth-to-zigbee/)) will act as the External Temperature Sensor (ETS)